Where do I find out the basics of filing a T visa?

 Should I include letters of support from friends/family/members of the community?

-As with other forms of supporting evidence, attorneys should be considerate of whether a letter of support addresses the T visa eligibility requirements.
-Generally, we do not recommend including affidavits or letters of support from friends or family members in support of the principal’s T visa application.
-First, third parties generally do not possess direct knowledge or have not witnessed the trafficking victimization.
+As with other forms of supporting evidence, attorneys should consider whether a letter of support addresses the T visa eligibility requirements.
+Generally, CAST does not recommend including affidavits or letters of support from friends or family members in support of the principal’s T visa application.
+First, third parties usually do not possess direct knowledge or have not witnessed the trafficking victimization.
 Second, including third party letters may open up the friends or family to have to testify in court proceedings outside of the immigration process.

-For a list of recommended evidence see our T Visa Checklist.
+For a list of recommended evidence, see CAST's T Visa Checklist.

 Which family members can the principal T visa applicant apply for?